mundexis/ud036_StarterCode/README.md

   'trailer_youtube_url'
   )
 ```
-Append the newly-initialized movie class to the `movies` variable.
+Append the newly-initialized class instance to the `movies` list.
 Save changes to and run `entertainment_center.py`.

 ## Removing a movie
-In the `entertainment_center.py`, delete the selected class instance from the `movies` variable.
+In the `entertainment_center.py`, delete the selected class instance from the `movies` list.
 Delete the class instance from `entertainment_center.py`.
 Save changes to and run `entertainment_center.py`.